visgl/deck.gl/docs/upgrade-guide.md

 For any custom needs, these parameters can be overwritten by updating them in [`onWebGLInitialized`](docs/api-reference/react/deckgl.md#onWebGLInitialized) callback or by passing them in `parameters` object to `drawLayer` method of `Layer` class.

+### assembleShaders

+The `assembleShaders` function was moved to luma.gl in v4.1 and is no longer re-exported from deck.gl.
+As described in v4.1 upgrade guide please use `Model` class instead or import it from luma.gl.

 ## Upgrading from deck.gl v4 to v4.1